 Of course, some options are more expensive than others.
 You’ll be able to review your selections before you add the glasses to your cart.

-You’ll also need to know your pupillary distance, which may or may not be included on your prescription.
+You’ll also need to know your pupillary distance, which may or may not be included in your prescription.
 If it isn’t, you can use Warby Parker’s free online tool to measure it yourself.

-When you’re ready to check out, you can submit your doctor’s contact information, upload an image of your prescription (taking a photo or scanning it in) — or select to send your prescription to Warby Parker, via fax or email, after checking out.
+When you’re ready to check out, you can submit your doctor’s contact information, upload an image of your prescription (taking a photo or scanning it in) or select to send your prescription to Warby Parker, via fax or email.
+You can get your prescription from a Warby Parker store or from your regular eye doctor.

 Before you can place your order, you’ll need to create an account by typing in your email address and selecting a password.
 From there, you can enter your shipping and payment information and review your order.